openstack/charm-specs/specs/victoria/implemented/gnocchi-s3.rst

   * S3 access key id
   * S3 secret access key
   * Prefix to namespace metric bucket: s3_bucket_prefix = gnocchi
-  * Maximum time to wait checking data consistency when writing to S3: s3_check_consistency_timeout = 60
+  * Maximum time to wait checking data consistency when writing toi
+    S3: s3_check_consistency_timeout = 60
   * The maximum number of connections to keep in a connection pool: s3_max_pool_connections = 50

 * Make the Ceph relation and configuration optional, dependent on the charm option

 * Implement https endpoint for S3

 Timeline
 -----------

 The goal is to implement this change in the OpenstStack Charms 20.08 release.
-The freeze date for this release is July 24th 2020, for a release on August 5th (see release schedule).
-This change should be proposed for merging at least two weeks ahead of freeze, so ideally submitted by July 10th 2020.
+The freeze date for this release is July 24th 2020, for a release on Augusti 5th (see release schedule).
+This change should be proposed for merging ati least two weeks ahead of freeze, so ideally submitted by July 10th 2020.

 Repositories
 ------------